 Yogurt has live and active lactobacillus acidophilus cultures or the good bacteria that can maintain a healthy balance of friendly bacteria in the vagina.
 You need to take anti-bacterial drugs in severe cases of itching and irritation.
 However, if it is only a mild itching and irritation, you can depend on the natural sources like yogurt.
 But never use flavored or sweetened yogurt.
 They can aggravate the condition.
 Use only plain yogurt for the purpose.

-- Take some plain yogurt and with the help of cotton or clean finger, apply this to your vagina.
+- Take some plain yogurt and with the help of cotton or a clean finger, apply this to your vagina.

 - You can also soak a tampon in plain yogurt and insert this into your vagina for about an hour.
 Don’t forget to remove the tampon after a maximum of two hours.